“Why Can’t I Say No?” - Understanding People-Pleasing from a Therapist’s Lens

 It is Not a Flaw, It is a Strategy (A Tired, Outdated One)

-People-pleasing is not a personality defect; it is a survival strategy forged in the fires of our past.
+People-pleasing is not a personality defect; it is a coping mechanism developed through our experiences.
 For a lot of us, this began in our early years.
-You might have discovered that being the "good child" who never stirred up trouble was the best way to receive approval, build relationships, or just steer clear of disagreements.
+You may have realized that being the "good child" who never stirred up trouble was the most effective way to gain approval, build relationships, or simply avoid confrontations.

 Childhood (You): "If I keep my room spotless and make everyone happy, Mom and Dad won't argue."
 Adult (You): "If I never say no and make everyone happy, I will be safe, liked, and worthy."